 Originally used for herding, protecting the flocks, and as a watchdog and barnyard ratter, the Miniature Schnauzer soon became a treasured family pet.

-The Schnauzers may take their name from the German word “schnauze” which means “snout” or from the word “schnauzbart” meaning “an obvious mustache”.
+The Miniature Schnauzer is the smallest of the three Schnauzer breeds.
+Schnauzers may take their name from the German word “schnauze” which means “snout” or from the word “schnauzbart” meaning “an obvious mustache”.

 The Mini is a sturdy dog standing between 12 and 14 inches (30 to 36 cm) tall at the shoulder.
 His coat is harsh and wiry and can be solid black, black and silver, or salt and pepper.
 It requires some specialized grooming as the head, neck, and body coat must be plucked.
 Daily brushing is required to keep the coat mat-free.

 This dog can be a wonderful companion for allergy sufferers as he is naturally clean and his coat is classified as hypo-allergenic.
 Allergy sufferers are generally allergic to either the dander or the oils on a dog’s coat so be sure to spend time at the breeders to ensure you do not experience any symptoms.

 Although he is the smallest of the Schnauzers, the Mini is the only one of the three to be classified as a terrier and he is as spirited and active as any terrier.